 Through providing quality aquatic fitness classes, word will spread (a more traditional type of marketing, since a smaller proportion of seniors use social media) and your new members will likely recommend your classes to their friends and family.
 A positive and qualified instructor is imperative for this reason.
 When hiring instructors for an aquatics program for seniors, look for someone who is experienced, but is also well-versed in working with seniors, as it bears significant differences from working with children or adults.

 To further entice seniors to join your new aquatics program, consider offering a free class to all first-timers.
 Having to pay in order to try something new for the first time may deter some potential members.
 By providing them with a memorable first class, they’ll be more inclined to purchase future classes and tell their friends about this introductory offer.
-Another method is to partner with local senior communities, homes for the aged, and other local groups that support seniors, to increase class registration and make your cost per visitor less of an issue.
+Another method is to partner with local senior communities, retirement residences, and other local groups that support seniors, to increase class registration and make your cost per visitor less of an issue.